-- a) Establishment, operation or maintenance of a waste disposal site within the meaning of Part V of the Environmental Protection Act; - Establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage; - c) Application of agricultural source material to land; - d) Storage of agricultural source material; - e) Application of commercial fertilizer to land; - f) Handling and storage of commercial fertilizer; - g) Application of pesticide to land; - h) Handling and storage of pesticide;
+- a) Establishment, operation or maintenance of a waste disposal site within the meaning of Part V of the Environmental Protection Act; - b) Establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage; - c) Application of agricultural source material to land; - d) Storage of agricultural source material; - e) Application of commercial fertilizer to land; - f) Handling and storage of commercial fertilizer; - g) Application of pesticide to land; - h) Handling and storage of pesticide; - Use of land as livestock grazing or pasturing land, an outdoor confinement area, or a farm-animal yard;

-- i) Use of land as livestock grazing or pasturing land, an outdoor confinement area, or a farm-animal yard; - j) Application of non-agricultural source material to land; - k) Handling and storage of non-agricultural source material; - I) Application of road salt; - m) Handling and storage of road salt; - n) Handling and storage of fuel; - o) Handling and storage of a dense non-aqueous phase liquid; - p) Handling and storage of an organic solvent; and - q) Storage of snow.
+- j) Application of non-agricultural source material to land; - k) Handling and storage of non-agricultural source material; - I) Application of road salt; - m) Handling and storage of road salt; - n) Handling and storage of fuel; - o) Handling and storage of a dense non-aqueous phase liquid; - p) Handling and storage of an organic solvent; - q) Storage of snow; and - Maintaining open areas of mown grass for recreational activities that promote the congregation of waterfowl within or near surface water bodies.

-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy G-5(1) E & O MC Municipality E/F Requirement for Educational Program Develop and implement an ongoing education and outreach program within two years.
-The program will seek to educate anyone engaging in an activity that is or would be a significant drinking water threat and may include, but is not limited to: a) The location of vulnerable areas; b) Best management practices that can minimize or eliminate the impacts of the subject activities on the drinking water source; and c) Information regarding the opportunities for funding under the Ontario Drinking Water Stewardship Program (ODWSP) or other applicable incention programs.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy G-5(1) E & O МС Municipality E/F Requirement for Educational Program Develop and implement an ongoing education and outreach program within two years.
+The program will seek to educate anyone engaging in an activity that is or would be a significant drinking water threat and may include, but is not limited to: a) The location of vulnerable areas; b) Best management practices that can minimize or eliminate the impacts of the subject activities on the drinking water source; and c) The opportunities for funding under the Ontario Drinking Water Stewardship Program (ODWSP) or other applicable incentive programs.
 G-5(7)